The Starr Curatorial Internship & the Lynn Warner Curatorial Internship (2 positions), Academic Year 2013-2014

 SCRAM events expose students to the Rose who may be unfamiliar with the museum as well as provide students with opportunities for more in-depth interaction with the museum and its collection.
 Additionally, SCRAM serves as the voice of the student body to the Rose Art Museum, communicating student interests and opinions.

-Past events include SCRAM JAM (a mixer held after hours in the museum), Yoga in the Rose, live music such as a recent performance by the Books, and a Fine Arts Career Panel.
+Past events include SCRAM JAM (a mixer held after hours in the museum), Yoga in the Rose, live music such as a recent performance by Mykki Blanco and Morri$, and a Fine Arts Career Panel.

-Students, if you are interested in being a part of SCRAM or getting SCRAM involved in an event you are planning, please email Dabney Hailey.
+Students, if you are interested in being a part of SCRAM or getting SCRAM involved in an event you are planning, please email Director of Academic Programs Dabney Hailey or SCRAM Student Coordinator, Sarah Horn.

 To learn more about SCRAM and keep up with events please visit the SCRAM blog.